GSA/devsecops-example/README.md

 The code follows the [Don't Repeat Yourself (DRY)](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) principle.
 Values that need to be shared are passed around as variables, rather than being hard-coded in multiple places.
 This ensures configuration stays in sync.

+## Immutable deployment

+Once deployed, immutable resources should not be modified.
+The goal is to have as much of the infrastructure be immutable as possible, with regular backups of the mutable parts.
+EBS volumes where state is stored (like `wp-content/` for WordPress) and database are common mutable resources, EC2 instances and their root volumes should not be.

+For mutable resources, enable [deletion protection](https://www.terraform.io/docs/configuration/resources.html#prevent_destroy).

 ### Configuration travels "down"

 _Related to [DRY](#dry)._